OpenCageData/geosearch/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let me know by submitting [an issue](https://github.com/OpenCageData/geosearch/issues).
+Please let us know by submitting [an issue](https://github.com/OpenCageData/geosearch/issues).

 ## License